 Telescope Blue Book

-ADVICE [from Astra for new astronomers - don't take it too seriously]
+[from Astra to new astronomers - don't take it too seriously]

 Most astronomy club members will tell you the same thing when you ask about buying your own 'scope.
 DON'T DO IT !
 We'll tell you to come out for a few star parties before even considering a cash lay out.
 Look through the instruments of "veteran" observers and ask questions.
 And, first and foremost: Look at the sky before you start flippin' through Sky and Telescope for your very own machine.